mma71/k-means-Clustering-Algorithm/README.md

 Program outputs a txt file called output.txt, in the following format:
 In output.txt, 1 and 2 are cluster labels.
 Each data point is labeled using one of the labels from 1 to k.

+You can run it with "python fileName.py" and it will run the 4 test cases inputX.txt and generate outputX.txt

 **Please Note: code is written in Python 3**